Overcoming Cocaine Addiction

 In 2017, there was an estimated 13,942 deaths due to cocaine overdoses in the United States.
 The national rate for cocaine overdose deaths has risen since 1999.
 The trend is in line with the rise of overall drug overdose deaths in the U.S. The No. 1 culprit is opioids, but cocaine has popped up in opioid-related deaths, namely when fentanyl is involved.
 The National Survey on Drug Use and Health found a 26% increase in cocaine use from 2014 to 2015.
 Analysts believe that there were 766,000 first-time users that year.

 Cocaine Addiction May Be Colliding With the Opioid Epidemic

 One possible explanation for so many new users is the connection between opioids and cocaine.
 Fentanyl is a synthetic opioid.
 The formula of a synthetic opioid can be concocted by mixing heroin or cocaine with fentanyl, for example.
 The person who is going to consume the mixture is aiming to optimize the potency.
 The ultimate goal is satisfying a craving for euphoria even though it is manufactured.
 Since fentanyl has a potency that is 50 to 100 times stronger than prescription non-opioid pain killers, the result has been an alarming rise in overdose deaths since 2013.

 The medical field is working to get a firm grasp on what has become the opioid epidemic.
-In the process of understanding the two decades of data they now have, several options have been developed to help those suffering from addiction right now.
-Those options include:
+In the process of understanding the two decades of data they now have, experts have developed several options to help those suffering from addiction:

 - Outpatient rehabilitation